bobpeulen/oci_opensearch_ad/lab_2/README.md

 10. Go back to your terminal and run the below.
 This will open the config file for the NGINX.
 In this config file, we can add the routing: from https traffic towards the OpenSearch dashboards using the public IP of the instance you are working on.
     ```
-    nano /etc/nginx/nginx.conf
+    sudo nano /etc/nginx/nginx.conf
     ```

 11. The previous command opens the file, you can now edit the file.
-Use the arrows to go down to **http** section.
+Use the arrows to go down to the **http** section.
 Add between **access_log** and **sendfile** a new line, being the statement from step 9.
 Make sure you changed the Dashboard's private IP.

    ![lab_1_compute_6](images/compute_6.png)